|

 c.
 The

-LSS CSS shall consider the following when determining the amount of expected TT
+LSS CSS will consider the following when determining the amount of expected TT

 compensation:

-TT the IW/claimant is entitled to, but is not yet paid; and
+The TT the IW is entitled to, but is not yet paid; and

 ii.
 The